Olympic Games: IOC rules for citizenship

+and March 2024 for a total of five athletes from Russia to another country, including Georgi Tiblov and Aleksandr Komarov in wrestling (from Russia to Serbia), Mikhail Yakovlev in cycling (from Russia to Israel), Valeriia Liubimova in cycling, and Anastasiia Kirpichnikova in swimming (both from Russia to France).

 Reasons for changing citizenship

 Occasionally, an athlete will become a citizen of a different country to enable them to compete in the Olympics.
 This is often because they are attracted to sponsorship deals or training facilities in the other country, or the athlete might be unable to qualify from within their country of birth.
 In preparation for the 2014 Winter Olympics in Sochi, the Russian Olympic Committee naturalised a South Korean-born short-track speed-skater, Ahn Hyun-soo, and an American-born snowboarder, Vic Wild.
 The two athletes won five gold medals and one bronze medal between them at the 2014 Games.

 Champions and medallists

 Medals are awarded to the athletes or teams who place first, second, and third in each event.
 The winners receive gold medals, which were solid gold until 1912, later made of gilded silver, and now gold-plated silver.
 Every gold medal must contain at least six grams of pure gold.
 The runners-up are awarded silver medals and the third-place athletes receive bronze medals.
 In events contested by a single-elimination tournament (most notably boxing), third place might not be determined and the losers of both semi-finals each receive a bronze medal.

 At the 1896 Olympics, only the winner and runner-up of each event received medals—silver for first and bronze for second, with no gold medals awarded.
 The current three-medal format was introduced at the 1904 Olympics.
 From 1948 onward, athletes placing fourth, fifth, and sixth have received certificates, which came to be known officially as Olympic diplomas; from 1984, these have also been awarded to the seventh- and eighth-place finishers.
 At the 2004 Summer Olympics in Athens, the gold, silver, and bronze medal winners were also presented with olive wreaths.
 The IOC does not keep statistics of medals won on a national level (except for team sports), but the NOCs and the media record medal statistics and use them as a measure of each nation's success.